+Mental health professionals will rarely tell a patient to start worrying.
+We usually don’t need any help with that.
 Have you noticed that just about every what if is a negative?
 Something that could go wrong?
 All what ifs do is further negative thoughts.
 If you are going to give those thoughts time and attention, at least balance them out.
-To do this, write down the what ifs and worries your mind is giving you.
+To do this, write down the wha ifs and worries your mind is giving you.
 For each negative one, find a positive one.
-With this strategy, worries are still attention, just at a set time.
-Worry is simply a part of life, and at times worry is necessary, but not when constant worries cause physical symptoms and negatively impact your physical health.
-With this behavioral therapy relaxation technique, you’re just countering your mind’s natural tendency toward the negative by making it intentionally be more balanced.
+With this strategy, worries are still getting your attention, you’re just making your mind do some work to fight against its built in negativity bias.
+That is, by balancing worries you are countering your mind’s natural tendency toward negative thinking by making it intentionally more balanced.
+Here are some examples:

 What if I bomb that presentation at work? – – – – -> What if I nail it?

 What if she gets mad at me? – – – – – > What if she understands completely and is actually glad I spoke up?